 That’s when a fertilized egg grows outside your uterus, usually in the fallopian tube.

-Pain and vaginal bleeding are usually the first signs.
+Pelvic pain and vaginal bleeding are usually the first signs.
 It can be mild or severe.

-Symptoms usually develop somewhere between the fourth and twelfth week of pregnancy.
+Most women will experience its pregnancy-like symptoms somewhere between the fourth and twelfth week of pregnancy.

 Should I be worried if my ovaries hurt?

 If you have pain that doesn’t go away, is very intense, and/or is a new type of pain that you have never experienced before, it’s good to go and get a check-up.